tAndreani/DNA-Demethylation-Gadd45/README.md

 ## Downstream post-processing analysis (enrichment at regulatory features from Table Browser UCSC)

 ```
-#Random DMRs were obtained from bedtools sampling the same amount of DMRs as the number of the significant ones (6904) with the same length
+#Create Random set regions similar to the DMRs in terms of numbers (6904), length and CG composition to compute the expectation.
+This task is performed with bedtools shuffle:

 bedtools shuffle -incl background.file.with.all.DNA.regions.tested.bed -i Hyper.DMRs.G45.TKO.100bp.2CpG.Delta30.FDR.0.05.bed -g mm10.chr.sizes > RANDOM.bed

 #The Intersection of the Hyper-DMRs in each feature is obtained:

 #Observed
 for i in *UCSC.feature.bed;
 do